sourcegraph/about/handbook/marketing/brand/brand_and_creative_team_requests.md

 # Brand and Creative Team Requests

-1. You send an email to brand@sourcegraph.com.
-(Coming soon: Google forms for Tier 3 & 4 requests!)
+1. Send a request through the [Creative Requests Form](https://docs.google.com/forms/d/e/1FAIpQLSdkmXj9jSMOyBoh7QUo2uAHdX6zZ9Ybk3Q9UpszIFYwyLazFQ/viewform).
-1. We read it and reply with one of three most likely options:
+1. We receive the request and reply with one of three most likely options:
 	1. We’re able to support the work directly and will schedule a kickoff or request more information;
 	1. We’re able to support indirectly and will help source and manage a vendor;
 	1. We’re unable to support right now and will connect you directly with a trusted vendor, contractor, or other resource (such as a template).